-The penis can grow on its own (without external help) until the age of 22 in 87% of men.
+The penis can grow until the age of 21-22 (on its own; without external help) in 87% of men .
 Except for people who suffer from having a "micropenis", in which case the growth of the penis rather stops soon or it is non-existent.

-You may wonder “can you really enlarge your penis after 22?”
+You may wonder “can we really enlarge the penis after 22?”
 I did my research and discovered the medical studies that show we can.
-Read on to learn more about this answer and at what age it is normal for your penis to stop growing.

 You might be also interested in reading about: